Pipe organs require high volume low pressure compressed air to blow the

 paint for the blower barrel, installing the waffle pattern rubber

-vibration isolators under the blower, installing and
+vibration isolators under the blower, installing and wiring the

-wiring the Variable Frequency Drive, and finally
+Variable Frequency Drive, and finally making and

 installing the flexible connection between the blower outlet and the